Ambient awareness

-Ambient awareness (AmA) is a term used by social scientists to describe a new form of peripheral social awareness.
+Ambient awareness (AmA) is a term used by social scientists to describe a form of peripheral social awareness through social media.
 This awareness is propagated from relatively constant contact with one's friends and colleagues via social networking platforms on the Internet.
-Some examples of social networking websites are Facebook, Myspace, Twitter, Blogger, etc. The term essentially defines the sort of omnipresent knowledge one experiences by being a regular user of these media outlets that allow a constant connection with one's social circle.
+The term essentially defines the sort of omnipresent knowledge one experiences by being a regular user of these media outlets that allow a constant connection with one's social circle.

-According to Clive Thompson of The New York Times, ambient awareness is "very much like being physically near someone and picking up on mood through the little things; body language, sighs, stray comments..."Academic Andreas Kaplan defines ambient awareness as “awareness created through regular and constant reception, and/ or exchange of information fragments through social media”.
-Therefore, in effect two friends who regularly follow one another's digital information can already be aware of each other's lives without actually being physically present to have a conversation.
+According to Clive Thompson of The New York Times, ambient awareness is "very much like being physically near someone and picking up on mood through the little things; body language, sighs, stray comments".
+Academic Andreas Kaplan defines ambient awareness as "awareness created through regular and constant reception, and/or exchange of information fragments through social media".
+Two friends who regularly follow one another's digital information can already be aware of each other's lives without actually being physically present to have had a conversation.

 Social

 Socially speaking, ambient awareness and social media are products of the new generations who are being born or growing up in the digital age, starting circa 1998 and running to current times.
 Social media is personal media (what you're doing in the moment, how you feel, a picture of where you are) combined with social communication.
 Social media is the lattice work for ambient awareness.
 Without social media the state of ambient awareness cannot exist.

+Artificial Social Networking Intelligence (ASNI) refers to the application of artificial intelligence within social networking services and social media platforms.
+It encompasses various technologies and techniques used to automate, personalize, enhance, improve, and synchronize user's interactions and experiences within social networks.
+ASNI is expected to evolve rapidly, influencing how we interact online and shaping their digital experiences.
+Transparency, ethical considerations, media influence bias, and user control over data will be crucial to ensure responsible development and positive impact.

 A significant feature of social media is that it is created by those who also consume it.
 Mostly, those participating in this phenomenon are adolescents, college age, or young adult professionals.
 According to Dr. Mimi Ito, a cultural anthropologist and Professor in Residence at the University of California at Irvine, the mobile device is the greatest proxy device used to create and distribute Social Media.
 She reportedly states that "teenagers capture and produce their own media, and stay in constant ambient contact with each other..." using mobile devices.
-Usually while doing this they are consuming other forms of media such as music or video content via their iPods or other similar devices.
+Usually while doing this they are consuming other forms of media such as music or video content via their smart phones, tablets, or other similar devices.
 Effectively this has led social scientists to believe that learning and multitasking will have a new face as the products of the digital generation enter the work force and begin to integrate their learning methods into the standard preexisting business models of today.
 Professors Kaplan and Haenlein see ambient awareness as one of the major reasons for the success of such microblogging sites as Twitter.